Sonnet 253

 Though metered not in miles, such miles contain

-Abject measure of a lone heart’s misery.
+Full measures of a lone heart’s misery.

-Where lesser love may find a bridge too far,
+Where lesser love may find a bridge too far;

-Yet to the staunch dims not that steadfast star.
+Yet to the staunch, dims not that steadfast star.

-There salving pained partition for a while.
+So salving pained partition for a while.

 © Loubert S Suddaby.
 All Rights Reserved.